FOGO cartoon banner

 The City is committed to promoting sustainable consumption and reducing waste production.
 Introducing FOGO helps us achieve this.

-Currently, each residential property in the City puts one tonne of waste in its general waste bin each year, and over half of our residents’ general waste bins are filled with organic material.
+Currently, each residential property in the City puts about 850kg in its general waste bin each year, and over half of this is organic material.

 By separating this waste and putting it in the lime green-lid FOGO bin, we will recover organic waste and turn it into useful products that can be reused in our community.